 We all have reasons for picking the WDW resorts that we stay at.
 It could be cost or theme or proximity to a particular park.
 But no matter where you choose to stay, wouldn’t it be nice to know which building at that resort had the highest overall satisfaction?
 That way you could submit a room request to increase your chances of being very happy with your room.
-We recently took a look at the “winners and losers” on property overall.
-But a reader pointed out that all of the winners were at Deluxe and DVC resorts.
-It’d be more helpful to know the top building at each resort.
-That way you have information about which building to request, no matter where you’re staying.
-So, Melissa, thank you for pointing me in the right direction!
-Today we’ll look at the “best” buildings at each Value and Moderate resort, followed by Deluxe and DVC resorts later this week.
+Today we’ll look at the “best” buildings at each Value and Moderate resort, followed by Deluxe and DVC resorts later today.
+(Updated June 1st, 2022)

 Explain the Math!